 On April 18, 2000, a federal judge in the Eastern District of New York issued an order that consolidates, for settlement purposes only, ten pending cases involving Lorillard as well as other industry defendants.
 These cases include three contribution cases (Falise v.
 The American Tobacco Company, et al., H.K.
 Porter Company, Inc. v.
 The American Tobacco Company, Inc., et al. and Raymark Industries, Inc. v.
+The American Tobacco Company, Inc., et al. and Raymark Industries, Inc. v.
 The American Tobacco Company, Inc., et al.), two union cases (Bergeron, et al. v.
 Philip Morris, Inc., et al. and The National Asbestos Workers Medical Fund, et al. v.
 Philip Morris Incorporated, et al.), one private company case (Blue Cross and Blue Shield of New Jersey, Inc., et al. v.
 Philip Morris Incorporated, et al.), two smoking and health class actions that have been served on defendants (Decie v.
 The American Tobacco Company, Inc., et al. and Simon v.
 Philip Morris Incorporated, et al.), one smoking and health class action in which none of the defendants has received service of process (Ebert v.
 Philip Morris Incorporated, et al.) and one case that contains elements of both a smoking and health class action and a private citizen reimbursement case (Mason v.
 The American Tobacco Company, Inc., et al.).
 The Falise and H.K.
 Porter cases have been voluntarily dismissed.
 The judge's order invited the federal government to join in the settlement discussions.
 On July 31, 2000, the federal judge orally proposed the formation of a national punitive damages class action for the purposes of settlement.
 Pursuant to the judge's proposal, Lorillard entered into discussions with a committee of counsel representing a broad-based group of plaintiffs in an effort to arrive at a comprehensive settlement of all exemplary and punitive damage claims, including claims involved in the Engle class action in Florida described above.
 The parties were unable to reach an understanding and the negotiations were suspended in late 2000.

 The federal judge directed that a combined suit be filed encompassing all of the claims pending before him that name cigarette manufacturers as defendants.
 This matter is styled In re Simon (II) Litigation (U.S. District Court, Eastern District, New York, filed September 6, 2000).
 Loews and Lorillard are defendants in this proceeding.
 In a November 2000 ruling, the court stated that "Simon II should be triable without appreciable delay should it be certified."
 During March of 2001, the court heard argument of plaintiffs' motion for class certification, plaintiffs' motion for appointment of class counsel, and defendants' motion to dismiss the complaint.
 During December of 2001, the plaintiffs proposed to the court that a test case comprising the claims of 15 individual plaintiffs be tried.
 Plaintiffs have been directed to file a complaint during January of 2002 that asserts claims on behalf of a group of individuals.
-As of December 31, 2001, a trial date of this proposed test case had not been scheduled.
+On January 31, 2002, Loews and Lorillard learned of a filing of a complaint on behalf of a group of individuals as directed by the court.
+Loews and Lorillard have not yet seen a copy of the complaint; nor has service of process been effected.
+As of January 31, 2002, a trial date of this proposed test case had not been scheduled.